Need help with the tax bill after your student loan was forgiven?

 How else can DoNotPay help you?

-Tagged as the world’s first “robot lawyer” DoNotPay has a lot of great options that can assist you in your day-to-day life:
+Tagged as the world’s first “AI Consumer Champion” DoNotPay has a lot of great options that can assist you in your day-to-day life:

 - Help sue someone in a small claims court